gregtour/duck-lang/README.md

 Building gduck with SDL support requires SDL and OpenGL libraries.
 There are no platform specific libraries.

 ## Credits
-Greg Tourville - Team Duck (http://team-duck.com)
+Greg Tourville
 Hiroyuki Sano
+Robert Cope

 ## Future Work